LIMUNIMI/UniversalAudioAttacks/README.md

-# Adversarial robustness evaluation of feature learning models and universal audio representations
+# Adversarial robustness evaluation of representation learning models and universal audio representations
-Source code for the paper "Adversarial Robustness Evaluation of Universal Audio Representation Learning Models".
+Source code for the paper "Adversarial Robustness Evaluation of Representation Learning for Audio Classification".

 ## Setup
 Use conda and the environment files provided as specified: